spruceUI/spruceOS/docs/wifi-shell-refactor-plan.md

   so PyUI can show why WiFi isn't up without probing hardware. `enable_wifi` returns non-zero when power-on or the interface check fails, instead of carrying on.
 - **Passwords never appear** in argv, logs or `ps`.
-PyUI writes the request file with mode 0600, and the worker deletes it before doing anything else.
+PyUI pipes the network on stdin; `wifi.sh` keeps it in a 0600 file only between its front process and its worker, which deletes the file before doing anything else.

 ### Who writes `.wifi`